Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Introduction

-However, building such a unified system poses significant challenges.
-First, corpora for singing voice generation have traditionally relied heavily on expert annotations~\cite{singing-expression,diffsinger,tcsinger,spsinger}, such as detailed \textit{music notation} with precise alignment between lyrics and musical notes~\cite{m4singer,singstyle111,gtsinger}.
-These datasets are scarce, which severely limits scalability.
-Moreover, this unique data organization is not well-suited for unified modeling of speech and singing voice.
-Second, how can we achieve precise controllability within this unified system, enabling independent manipulation of text (or lyrics), prosody (or melody), style (such as accent, emotion, or \textit{singing techniques}~\cite{vocalset,gtsinger}), and timbre (i.e., speaker identity)?
+Several recent studies have attempted to unify speech and singing voice generation.
+For instance, UniSyn~\cite{unisyn} integrates TTS and Singing Voice Synthesis (SVS) through a task identifier that switches between generation modes, while UniAudio~\cite{uniaudio} extends this concept to a broader range of audio generation tasks via task-conditioned sequence modeling.
+Although these approaches represent valuable progress, they still face two fundamental challenges. \textbf{First}, the existing corpora for singing voice generation rely heavily on expert annotations~\cite{singing-expression,diffsinger,tcsinger,spsinger}, such as detailed \textit{music notation} with precise alignment between lyrics and musical notes~\cite{m4singer,singstyle111,gtsinger}.
+These datasets are scarce, and their unique data organization is inherently inconsistent with large-scale speech corpora, thereby limiting scalability and unified training. \textbf{Second}, achieving versatile controllability within such a unified system remains nontrivial—such as the independent manipulation of text (or lyrics), prosody (or melody), style (e.g., accent, emotion, or \text{singing techniques}~\cite{vocalset,gtsinger}), and timbre (i.e., speaker identity) within a single framework.

+To address these challenges, this paper introduces \textit{\textbf{\vevo{}}}, a \underline{ve}rsatile and controllable \underline{vo}ice generation framework designed to unify speech and singing voice. \vevo{} adopts a two-stage architecture, similar to classic zero-shot speech generation systems~\cite{seedtts,cosyvoice,vevo} (Figure~\ref{fig:vevo2-pipeline}): \textit{\textbf{(1) Auto-Regressive (AR) Content-Style Modeling Stage}}: given a target text and a prosodic source as input, we utilize an AR transformer to generate the content-style tokens, which is prompted by a \textit{style reference}. \textit{\textbf{(2) Flow-Matching (FM) Acoustic Modeling Stage}}: given content-style tokens as input, we employ an FM transformer to produce acoustic representations (specifically, Mel spectrograms in our study), which is prompted by a \textit{timbre reference}.
+To achieve the desired unification and controllability, \vevo{} introduces the following three key method designs: